cre8magic/cre8magic/docs-src/pages/contribute/code/architecture.md

     1. to configure a theme
     1. and (for example) determine which parts should be shown and where they can find their settings.
 1. `Menus` contains menu settings
-1. `MenuDesigns` contains menu design settings
+1. `MenuBlueprints` contains menu design settings

 ## Settings Json